Haoyu-R/SeLoC-ML/semantic_schema/README.md

 # semantic schemas and data

-This is a place where we host the RDF semantic schema + semantic representation of data
+This is a place where we host the relevant semantic schemas